fkie-cad/COMIDDS/_posts/2024-01-23-initial-post.md

 author: Philipp Bönninghausen
 ---

-This post marks the beginning of the "Intrusion Detection Datasets" collection.
+This post marks the beginning of COMIDDS.
 It is intended to be a comprehensive resource for anyone looking for a dataset suitable for IDS development and evaluation.
 However, with research requirements often being complex (and dataset documentation often being lacking), this collection aims to be more than just a list of names and one-line descriptions.